txhammer68/docs/kubuntu.md

 After creating these files run <br>
 `sudo update-initramfs -u`<br>
 This wil update boot image to include the changes.<br>
+Reboot.<br>

 ### Disable some uneeded system services<br>

-Disable ModemManager If you do not have a mobile broadband interface, you do not need this.<br>
+Disable ModemManager If you do not have a mobile broadband interface.
 ```
 sudo systemctl disable ModemManager.service
 sudo systemctl mask ModemManager.service
 ```
-<br>fwupd is a daemon allowing you to update some devices' firmware, including UEFI for several machines. <br>
+fwupd is a daemon allowing you to update some devices' firmware, including UEFI for several machines. <br>
-Remove fwupd from boot<br>
+Remove fwupd from boot
 ```
 sudo systemctl disable fwupd.service
 sudo systemctl mask fwupd.service
 ```
-<br>GPU-Manager is software that creates a xorg.conf for you.
+GPU-Manager is software that creates a xorg.conf for you.
 So running this in every boot is just overkill.
-You only need to run this if you change your GPU.<br>
+You only need to run this if you change your GPU.
 ```
 sudo systemctl disable gpu-manager.service
 sudo systemctl mask gpu-manager.service
 ```
-<br>Apt-daily-upgrade solves long boot up time with apt-daily-upgrade.
+Apt-daily-upgrade solves long boot up time with apt-daily-upgrade.
 ```
 sudo systemctl disable apt-daily.service
 sudo systemctl disable apt-daily.timer